Last Updated: October, 2023

 NB-IoT outperforms LTE-M when it comes to indoor penetration and wider communication range.

-There are different long-range IoT applications where NB-IoT is a popular choice among system architects:
+There are different long-range IoT applications where NB-IoT is a popular choice among system architects looking to improve smart building infrastructure:

 - Smart metering solutions for cities